-We assist U.S. companies which are seeking to expand international sales and distribution.
+We assist North American companies which are seeking to expand international sales and distribution.
 We help large manufacturers which are already exporting to professionalize their global sales platform and enhance their distributor network.
 We also provide professional services to new-to-export companies.

 AMI was hired by a leading U.S. agricultural foods processor.
 This client had strong export sales in Europe, and was a leader in its category.
 However, the company had little export sales in emerging markets such as Asia or the Middle East.
 Furthermore, the company had no in-house resources to develop a strategic business plan to enter these new emerging markets.